Steve Cooper (football manager)

 Cooper began his coaching career at Wrexham's academy while playing as a defender in the Welsh football leagues.
 He moved to Liverpool in 2008 and was appointed manager of their academy in 2011.
 Cooper joined the England youth set-up in 2014, initially coaching the U16s, before winning the 2017 FIFA U-17 World Cup with the U17s.
-He became head coach of Swansea City in 2019 and Nottingham Forest in 2021.
+He became head coach of Swansea City in 2019 before managing Nottingham Forest from 2021 to 2023.
+He then became the manager of Leicester City.

 Early life

-Cooper was born on 10 December 1979 in Pontypridd, Wales, and raised in nearby Hopkinstown.
+Steven Daniel Cooper was born on 10 December 1979 in Pontypridd, Wales, and raised in nearby Hopkinstown.
 He is the son of Welsh former football referee Keith Cooper.
 As a youngster, Cooper played football in the Rhondda leagues and was a Liverpool supporter.

 Playing career

 In the late 1990s, Cooper joined Wrexham but did not make an appearance for the club.
 He was signed by manager Brian Flynn, who suggested Cooper pursue a coaching career instead of playing professionally.
-Cooper later played for Total Network Solutions, Rhyl, Bangor City and Porthmadog in the Welsh football leagues.
-He featured for Bangor City in the UEFA Cup against FK Sartid Smederevo in 2002.
+Cooper later played for Total Network Solutions (now called The New Saints), Rhyl, Bangor City and Porthmadog in the Welsh football leagues.
+He featured for Bangor City in the UEFA Cup against Sartid Smederevo in 2002.